Key takeaways

 In all three instances of extended shutdowns, markets managed positive performance during and immediately after the shutdown.
 In two of the three instances (1995 and 2013), markets performed positively in the months leading up to those shutdowns.
 In 2018, markets were down prior to the shutdown, but other contributing factors may have been at play, including the Federal Reserve’s decision to hike short-term interest rates during that period.

 “A variety of issues impact the markets, even during stressful times like government shutdowns,” says Haworth.
-“But ultimately, investors are focused on more important fundamental factors such as corporate earnings and market valuations.”
-Haworth says given the frequency of government shutdown threats, they seem to have a limited impact on the markets.
+He also notes that given the frequency of government shutdown threats, the market response tends to be muted.
 “The market won’t start pricing these in until we actually see a shutdown, and a financial impact from it,” says Haworth.

 Keeping your investment strategy on track